ChanlChanl

 tone: 4 (friendly and clear, slightly overpromises

-with "no questions asked")3.
-Reference-Based Evals
+with "no questions asked")

 Instead of comparing against a reference answer, you define a rubric — a structured set of criteria with score levels.
 This is what you'll use most in practice.
 A rubric for a customer support agent might evaluate accuracy, empathy, policy adherence, and resolution effectiveness as separate dimensions.

-5. Human Preference Evals
+5. Human preference evals

 Human preference evals are expensive and slow, but they're the gold standard for subjective quality.
 Use them to calibrate your automated evals: if your LLM judge consistently disagrees with human preferences, your judge prompt needs work.

-Task completion evals often require integration with your actual systems — checking that a ticket was created, a database was updated, or a correct API call was made.
-They're the most realistic eval type, but also the most complex to set up.
+Task completion evals often require integration with your actual systems — checking that a ticket was created or a correct API call was made.
+They're the most realistic eval type, but also the most involved to set up.
+For agents handling multi-step workflows, scenario-based testing lets you simulate entire conversations with personas and validate the end state.

 import Anthropic from "@anthropic-ai/sdk";